blunt-elixir/blunt_toolkit/README.md

-# Commanded Toolkit
+# CqrsToolkit Toolkit

 There is currently only one "tool" in this repo.
 The Aggregate Inspector.

-`threequarterspi` over on Slack asked if anyone had implemented some sort of time-traveling for `Commanded`.
+`threequarterspi` over on Slack asked if anyone had implemented some sort of time-traveling for `CqrsToolkit`.

 I immediately thought of the `redux devtools` and thought that would be pretty cool for viewing aggregate state over time...with real data.